HSTS Pixel

 A lot of energy goes into producing clothing.
 We’re doing all we can to not let that energy go to waste.
 Having a wardrobe declutter?
 Recycling is a handy way to pass on clothing.
 Making sure your unwanted clothes go to a good home means the energy used to create them goes further.

-Oxfam clothing bins
+Oxfam clothing bins.

 Recycling with Oxfam